top of page

 Context

-We did it for the "Platinum" project at the IIM Digital School in Paris.
+We made this game for the "Platinum" project at the IIM Digital School in Paris.

 Tasks